moar-regex/moar/documentation/implementation.md

 ##### Set States

 The theoretical model has no need for these states as it doesn't support character classes.
-But we want to support these in our Regexes and don't to create unnecessarily big numbers of basic states to represent them.
-We will give a short explanation of character classes in Regexes later, but for now, we will just think of them as a Set/range of allowed characters.
+But we want to support these in our Regexes and without creating unnecessarily big numbers of basic states to represent them, which would also mean a high memory footpring.
+We give a short explanation of character classes in Regexes later, but for now, we just think of them as a Set/range of allowed characters.

 In our implementation we represent basic Sets (not often needed, mainly for internal things) via the Java Collection Set and Ranges (like [a-ce-z]) by a Google Guava TreeRangeSet which is space efficient as it only stores the ranges of allowed characters instead of all of them.
 It also already comes with a negation implementation which helps us with negative sets (e.g.: to allow everything but a's).